 Reviewer #1: Material and Abstract section should be rearranged.

+The Abstract and Methods sections were updated according to the specific review suggestions made above and below this review comment.

 There is no detailed information about the tillage tools used in the study, .

+This information was added to the Methods section as described above in response to previous reviewer comment.

 2. What is broadfork?

+This definition was added to the Methods section, in the tillage tools description, as described above in response to previous reviewer comment.

 3. How were plant seeds sown?
 Is the seed drill used or not?
 No information.

+This information was added to the Methods section in response to Question 7 comments above.

 Reviewer #2: Please see comments below